 Do ad networks slow down hospitality websites?

-Ads can slow down page speed if they are not optimized properly.
-Hospitality blogs using networks like Ezoic or Mediavine can take advantage of built-in optimization tools.
-Bloggers should also rely on caching plugins and CDNs to maintain fast-loading websites for readers.
+Ads can slow page speed if not properly optimized.
+Hospitality blogs that use networks like Ezoic or Mediavine can leverage built-in optimization tools.
+Bloggers should also use caching plugins and CDNs to ensure fast load times for readers.

 Is affiliate marketing better than display ad networks for hospitality blogs?